vitay/PandocPresentation/README.md

 # Presentation template with Pandoc and reveal.js

-Basic structure to create simple and clean HTML presentations using pandoc and reveal.js.
+Basic structure to create simple HTML presentations using Pandoc's markdown and reveal.js.
 Reveal.js and some plugins (<https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware>) are added as submodules, so clone this repository as:

 ```bash
 git clone --recursive https://github.com/vitay/PandocPresentation.git